Last Quarter on

 Moon after descending node

-3 days after descending node on 2 April 2059 at 02:16 in ♏ Scorpio.
-The Moon is located south of the ecliptic over the following 9 days, until the lunar orbit crosses from South to North in ascending node on 14 April 2059 at 19:11 in ♉ Taurus.
+3 days after descending node on 2 April 2059 at 02:16 in ♏ Scorpio the Moon is positioned south of the ecliptic over the following 9 days until the lunar crosses the ecliptic again from South to North in ascending node on 14 April 2059 at 19:11 in ♉ Taurus.

 Moon at southern standstill

 At 06:01 the Moon is meeting its standstill point to reach South declination of ∠-26.541°.
-Over the next 12 days the lunar orbit is going to extend northward to face maximum declination of ∠26.607° at the point of next standstill in ♋ Cancer on 17 April 2059 at 23:41.
+Over the upcoming 12 days the lunar orbit is going to tilt northward to face maximum declination of ∠26.607° at the point of next northern standstill in ♋ Cancer on 17 April 2059 at 23:41.

 Syzygy in 6 days